Smash-Keyboard-Studios/Meltdown/README.md

 # Notice

 This project has been archived.
 This project will not be unarchived.
-Everything inside the project is subject to the copyright law.